Accommodation in Historic Buildings

 Waltalingen

-Schwandegg Castle, which was first mentioned in 1288 and is a listed building, is situated on a 30-meter-high hill near Waltalingen.
+Schloss Schwandegg, first mentioned in 1288 and a protected historical monument, is situated on a 30-meter-high hill near Waltalingen.
 Each room in this castle is individually designed.
-You can even spend the night in the oldest part of the castle, the tower.
+You can even stay overnight in the oldest part of the castle, the tower.